Missing (1982 film): Release

 Missing was released in theaters on February 12, 1982, in limited theaters and was released widely on March 12, 1982, in 733 theaters.
 It ranked at #3 at the box office, grossing $2.3 million.
 In its first week, it grossed $5.5 million.
 In its second weekend, it landed at #5, making $1.8 million.
 For its second week, it made $2.3 million.
-After 49 days and 7 weeks in theaters, the film made between $14 and $16 million in the US.
+After 49 days and 7 weeks in theaters, the film made between $14 million and $16 million in the US.

 The film was released on both VHS and Laserdisc, in 1982 and 1987, by MCA Videocassette, MCA Videodisc, and MCA Home Video respectively.
 The VHS version was pulled from the market due to the lawsuit filed against director Costa-Gavras.
 Universal Home Video re-released Missing on DVD in 2004, following the dismissal of the lawsuit.
 A special edition DVD was released by The Criterion Collection in October 2008.